Skip navigation

 It's also possible to have anemia with a normal MCV.
 This may happen if anemia is caused by conditions, such as:

-If your MCV levels are not in the normal range, it doesn't always mean that you have a medical problem that needs treatment.
-Diet, activity level, medicines, a menstrual period, and other conditions can affect the test results.
-Talk with your health care provider to learn what your results mean.
+If your MCV levels are not in the normal range, it doesn't always mean you have a medical problem that needs treatment.
+Your age, diet, activity level, medicines, menstrual period, and other conditions can affect the test results.
+Talk with your provider to learn what your results mean.

 Learn more about laboratory tests, reference ranges, and understanding results.